ray-project/kuberay/docs/guidance/rayjob.md

 ### What is a RayJob?

-The RayService is a new custom resource (CR) supported by KubeRay in v0.3.0.
+The RayJob is a new custom resource (CR) supported by KubeRay in v0.3.0.

-A RayService manages 2 things:
+A RayJob manages 2 things:
 * RayCluster: Manages resources in kubernetes cluster.
-* Ray Serve Deployment Graph: Manages users' serve deployment graph.
+* Job: Manages users' job in ray cluster.

-### What does the RayService provide?
+### What does the RayJob provide?

-* Kubernetes-native support for Ray cluster and Ray Serve deployment graphs.
-You can use a kubernetes config to define a ray cluster and its ray serve deployment graphs.
-Then you can use `kubectl` to create the cluster and its graphs.
+* Kubernetes-native support for Ray cluster and Ray Job.
+You can use a kubernetes config to define a ray cluster and jobs in ray cluster.
+Then you can use `kubectl` to create the cluster and its job.
+The cluster can be deleted automatically after the job is finished.
-* In-place update for ray serve deployment graph.
-Users can update the ray serve deployment graph config in the RayService CR config and use `kubectl apply` to update the serve deployment graph.
-* Zero downtime upgrade for ray cluster.
-Users can update the ray cluster config in the RayService CR config and use `kubectl apply` to update the ray cluster.
-RayService will temporarily create a pending ray cluster, wait for the pending ray cluster ready, and then switch traffics to the new ray cluster, terminate the old cluster.
-* Services HA.
-RayService will monitor the ray cluster and serve deployments health status.
-If RayService detects any unhealthy status lasting for a certain time, RayService will try to create a new ray cluster, and switch traffic to the new cluster when it is ready.

 ### Deploy the KubeRay